-- 30. On 11 August 2017, the RAA was confirmed and the Trustee wrote to members to inform them of this, explaining that the RAA's conclusion was subject to a 28-day appeal window but that no appeals were expected.
-On 11 September 2017, the RAA was finalised. - 31.
+- 32. On 11 August 2017, the RAA was confirmed and the Trustee wrote to members to inform them of this, explaining that the RAA's conclusion was subject to a 28-day appeal window but that no appeals were expected.
+On 11 September 2017, the RAA was finalised. - 33.
 From October 2017, the Trustee began the "Time to choose" exercise in which members were asked whether they would like to transfer to the new scheme (the BSPS) or remain in the OBSPS and enter the PPF.
-As part of that exercise, further roadshows were run to provide members with information in order to help them make an informed decision. - 32.
+As part of that exercise, further roadshows were run to provide members with information in order to help them make an informed decision. - 34.
 On 29 March 2018, the OBSPS entered the PPF assessment period.

-PART B: CETV calculations in the OBSPS:
+Part B: The CETV calculations:

-- (i) Relationship between CETVs and member contributions to the OBSPS; - (ii) Relationship between CETVs and the OBSPS' investment strategy; - (iii) Amendment of the CETV calculation basis; and - (iv) Completion of the transfer using the pre-1 April 2017 calculation basis. - 33.
-Mr A received his CETV statement on 3 August 2016.
-He returned the paperwork requesting a transfer of his benefits out of the OBSPS on 21 October 2016 and the transfer was completed on 2 November 2016.
-This was several months before the CETV calculation basis was changed on 1 April 2017.
+- (i) Relationship between CETVs and member contributions to the OBSPS; - (ii) Relationship between CETVs and the OBSPS' investment strategy; - (iii) Amendment of the CETV calculation basis; - (iv) Option to await a new CETV calculated using the post April 2017 calculation basis; and - (v) Completion of the transfer using the pre-1 April 2017 calculation basis. - 35.
+Mr D received his CETV statement on 22 December 2016.
+He returned the paperwork requesting a transfer of his benefits out of the OBSPS on 16 and 17 March 2017.
+On 22 March 2017, Mr D was provided with the option to await the new CETV calculation basis.
+Mr D returned his option form, which stated that he wished to proceed with the transfer on the existing CETV calculation basis, on 31 March 2017.
+The transfer was completed on 8 May 2017, using the guaranteed value he had been given in December 2016, calculated on the old basis; the new calculation basis was effective in respect of requests for CETV quotations that had been made on or after 1 April 2017.